isaactpetersen/psy-3170-2025-fall/README.md

 # PSY:3170 – Fantasy Football: Predictive Analytics and Empiricism (SEMESTER YEAR)

-This is the code that creates the template for the Course Wiki.
+This is the code that creates the Wiki for PSY:3170 – Fantasy Football: Predictive Analytics and Empiricism (SEMESTER YEAR).
-The template for the Course Wiki is located here: **https://isaactpetersen.github.io/Fantasy-Football-Course/**
+The Class Wiki is located here: **https://isaactpetersen.github.io/Fantasy-Football-Course/**

 # License